 Time has not been especially kind to Money, and perhaps with good reason.
 It was only half an album in the first place, with En Esch’s half of the album rejected by WaxTrax! and replaced with remixes and other odds and ends, but even so it did have it’s moments.
 Those moments do admittedly mainly come from the first two songs – the cliché and sample-ridden title track, and then Vogue, which needless to say has nothing to do with the Madonna song that preceeded it by a year or two!

-It is, though, a kick-ass dancefloor anthem that is all about sex – something that KMFDM have never exactly been that keen to sing about, at least in recent years.
-But the KMFDM of the early nineties is a very different beast to the present day incarnation…
+It is, though, a kick-ass dancefloor anthem that is all about sex – something that KMFDM has never exactly been that keen to sing about, at least in recent years.
+But the KMFDM of the early nineties is a very different beast to the present-day incarnation…

 Remarkably, this dancefloor industrial anthem turns twenty itself this year.
 Also, it comes from what I still maintain is the band’s greatest album – all killer, absolutely no filler (I could easily have featured Ultra, Brute or Flesh in this list too, aside from the fact I kept it to one song per album) from start to finish.
 The band at the time had the core of Sascha K., En Esch and Raymond Watts, with Günter Schulz and Mark Durante rounding out the main five-piece – but at least six more people are credited across the album too.